syncronicc/syncronicc/README.md

 Contributor to games with 100M+ combined visits.

 I care about writing clean, typed code that's easy to work with and hard to break.
-Most of my work lives on the server data, security, architecture, but I'm comfortable across the full stack.
+Most of my work lives on the server data, security and frontend, architecture, but I'm comfortable across the full stack.

 # Tech Stack 🛠️